CRZCode5150/Portfolio_2021/README.md

 # Portfolio_2021

+A portfolio layout of Christian Ramirez

 issues...

-*Need to add subtitle to header without it adding the space *need to add my work into the "work" section
-*need to have the user get to the page when they click on a option in the nav
+*Cannot seem to get the work section figured out, can't extend the page as the rest of the containers are merging with my footer.